 If you tune in to an IndyCar race on TV, you’re expecting to see an IndyCar race, obviously.
-What you don’t always see are the other racing series at the track.
-The Indy Lights series runs the Freedom 100 race on the Friday before the Indy 500, and other stops on the IndyCar circuit have even more races intermingled throughout the event!
+What you don’t see are the races for other series happening at the track.
+The Indy Lights series runs the Freedom 100 race on the Friday before the Indy 500.
+Other stops on the IndyCar circuit have even more races intermingled throughout the event!
 The size of the event guide for the World Championship Derby was as thick as a textbook and covered divisions classified by everything from age to engine.
 The event includes both oval and sno-cross races, even though one big oval race on Sunday determines the World Champion.

 If you approach IMS while cars are on the track, you are going to hear what’s happening long before you see it.
 At over 200 miles per hour, IndyCars are basically land jets that roar as they drive past.
 You might want even to consider bringing earplugs.
-Though snowmobiles don’t have the weight or force of an IndyCar, you better believe that watching them accelerate to nearly 100 miles per hour down a straight of glare ice is one of the scariest, but most amazing things I’ve ever seen.
+Though snowmobiles don’t have the same weight or force as an IndyCar, watching them accelerate to nearly 100 miles per hour down a straight of glare ice is one of the most incredible things I’ve ever seen.
 They’ve got their own iconic sound (that’s where #braap comes from); it is equally incredible and equally worthy of earplugs.